hexchat/hexchat/share/doc/plugins.md

 		xchat_print (ph, "AutoOping now disabled!\n");
 	}

-	return XCHAT_EAT_ALL;		/* eat this command so HexChat and other plugins can't process it */ }
+	return HEXCHAT_EAT_ALL;		/* eat this command so HexChat and other plugins can't process it */ }

 void